awslabs/graphstorm/docs/source/cli/graph-construction/raw_data.rst

 A simple raw data example
 --------------------------
-To better help users to prepare the input raw data artifacts, this section provides a very simple raw data example.
+To better help users to prepare the input raw data artifacts, this section provides a simple example.

 This simple raw data has three types of nodes, ``paper``, ``subject``, ``author``, and two types of edges, ``paper, has, subject`` and ``paper, written-by, author``.